A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 It extends to less traditional sports as well.
 A total of 32 players and coaches were suspended from the Vietnam Championship Series of the video game League of Legends, earlier this year, after allegations of match-fixing surfaced.
 The allegations came to light back in March and saw the competition suspended while an investigation took place.

-See also: Corruption in Vietnam: Cheat Sheet 2024
+See also: Corruption in Vietnam

 What’s next?